gnembon/fabric-carpet/docs/scarpet/api/Auxiliary.md

  * `server_banned_ips` - list of banned IP addresses
  * `server_dev_environment` - boolean indicating whether this server is in a development environment.
  * `server_mods` - map with all loaded mods mapped to their versions as strings
+ * `server_last_tick_times` - Returns a 100-long array of recent tick times, in milliseconds.
+First item on the list is the most recent tick
+If called outside of the main tick (either throgh scheduled tasks, or async execution), then the first item on the list may refer to the previous tick performance.
+In this case the last entry (tick 100) would refer to the most current tick.
+For all intent and purpose, `system_info('last_tick_times'):0` should be used as last tick execution time, but individual tick times may vary greatly, and these need to be taken with the little grain of averaging.

  System related properties
  * `java_max_memory` - maximum allowed memory accessible by JVM